merbanan/rtl_433_tests/tests/eldatRT26/ReadMe.md

+# RT26 Wristband transmitter

+The RT26 Wristband transmitter is a 868.3 MHz button to page caregiver.

 Please consider supporting this device.
 It would help a lot for sick and/or handicapped people.

-<h1>RT26 Wristband transmitter</h1> {868.3 MHz button to page caregiver}

 > "The RT26 wristband transmitter has been specially adapted to the requirements of people in need of care.
 The large push button makes it easy to operate.
 > Switching electrical devices on and off with a 1-button operation or activating paging systems are among the standard application areas of this transmitter.